first-coder-1/Wordpress-Spam-Attack-Removal-Script/Readme.md

 python cleanup.py your_domain.com
 ```

-or entering a whole path like
+or entering a full path like

 ```sh
 python cleanup.py /home/user/your_domain.com